joscandreu/ST2-TiSearch/README.md

 ## Install

+The plugin will be soon ready to install through Package Control

-The preferred method is to use the [Sublime Package Manager](http://wbond.net/sublime_packages/package_control).
-Alternatively, the files can be obtained on github:
+The files can be obtained on github and copied into the packages folder of your ST2 installation:

     $ https://github.com/joseitinerarium/ST2-TiSearch